 Business Loans & Programs

 A business, in order to be successful, requires some form of financing.
 An integral component of starting a successful business is raising sufficient capital.
 There are many challenges, but numerous resources are available.
-There are two types of financing: equity and debt.
-When looking for money, you must consider your company’s debt-to-equity ratio—the relation between dollars you have borrowed and dollars you have invested in your business.
-The more money owners have invested in their business, the easier it is to attract financing.
+The EDC can help you determine what is right for you.

 The Great Grant Myth

-Are grants available for small business or business start-ups?
-That is on the top of the most frequently asked question list, and the answer is maybe.
+Are grants available for small businesses or business start-ups?
+That is on the top of the most frequently asked question list and the answer is maybe.
 You will not be able to start a business without investing your own savings or other assets.
 You will not find a bank willing to lend you 100% of what you need or a government program to fund your business.
-Many grants geared toward entrepreneurial activities center around the creation of a business plan.
-More information on business plans is included on our Business Planning page.
+Be cautious of ads and websites that offer to find cash.
 Additional information on grants can be found through the SBA.

 Entrepreneurs’ Loan Guarantee Program

-The Entrepreneurs’ Loan Guarantee Program is intended to increase the availability of credit otherwise not available based on normal lender underwriting criteria due to the newness of the business, lack of equity, collateral valuation or other problems.
-The program is not intended to refinance existing debt nor absorb the risks associated with a weak or poorly managed business.
+The EDC’s Entrepreneurs’ Loan Guarantee Program is intended to increase the availability of credit otherwise not available based on normal lender underwriting criteria due to the newness of the business, lack of equity, collateral valuation or other problems.
+The program is not intended to refinance existing debt nor absorb the risks associated with a weak or poorly-managed business.

 - The applicant must: